 This vulnerability description is intended to be applicable to languages with the following characteristics:

-— Languages that allow compile-time checks for the prevention of vulnerabilities to be suppressed by compiler or interpreter options or by language constructs; or
+— Languages that allow compile-time checks for the prevention of vulnerabilities to be suppressed by compiler or interpreter options or by language constructs;

-— Languages that provide inherently unsafe operations
+— Languages that provide inherently unsafe operations.

 Avoiding the vulnerability

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Restrict the suppression of compile-time checks to where the suppression is functionally essential;